bahim22/work/Docs2/AplusQues.md

 - installed at terminating pt. of cable; allows components & peripherals to connect; type used depends on the cable and what receptable it needs connected to.

-1. RJ11: registered jack; telecomm net interface standard for voice/data equipment connection to service providers/carriers.
+1. RJ11: registered jack; telecommunication network interface standard for voice/data equipment connection to service providers/carriers.
    1. used w/ twisted pair cables & connects 4-6 wires to phone lines or modems
 2. RJ45: ethernet cable
 3. F-type: F connector; used w/ coaxial cables for cable/satellite data connections